trailofbits/decree/README.md

 serialized result will be the same.

-Structs that use `#[derive(Inscribe)]` can specify `#[inscribe_addl(<function>)]`, where `function` can return any wontextual information not included in the struct, whether explicitly or implicitly via `Inscribe` members.
+Structs that use `#[derive(Inscribe)]` can specify `#[inscribe_addl(<function>)]`, where `function` can return any contextual information not included in the struct, whether explicitly or implicitly via `Inscribe` members.
 This is where implementers can include things like domain parameters, protocol versions (if such information is important), related values, etc.